Jan9103/atrea/docs/slow_start.md

 Just open the navigation and click through things.

+It is recommended to check multiple algorithms since they have highly varying approaches and results.

 ### Concepts

 * `algorithm`: A algorithm is one way to process the data and generate a list of recommendations.